 Queen of Holland

-Hortense gives her husband three sons: Napoleon Louis Charles Bonaparte on October 10, 1802 (who will be adopted by Napoleon but will only live for four years), Napoleon Louis on October 11, 1804, and Charles Louis Napoleon on April 20 1808, who will become President of the French Republic then Emperor Napoleon III.
+Despite this mutual antipathy, Hortense gave her husband three sons: Napoleon Louis Charles Bonaparte on October 10, 1802 (who was adopted as heir by Napoleon but lived only for four years), Napoleon Louis on October 11, 1804, and Charles Louis Napoleon on April 20 1808, who will become President of the French Republic then Emperor Napoleon III.

 "Hortense de Beauharnais", painted in 1808 by Anne-Louis Girodet of Roucy, aka Girodet-Trioson (Montargis 1767 - Paris 1824).